Pentecost Island, Vanuatu

 Most of our mission work has been with the Churches of Christ villages but we also visit ‘custom’ pagan villages and other denominations.

 We made history in 2010 by trekking three to four hours to the Anglican village of Point Cross on the southern tip of Pentecost Island, at their invitation.
 This was the first combined churches meetings ever held there.
 I taught on the Holy Spirit and transformation in their beautiful cement church, painted white with a majestic spire, visible for kilometres all around.
 It contains dramatic paintings of Jesus painted on the walls by a Pentecost Island man (see photo).
 We also met in the chief’s meeting house.
 At all meetings there we prayed with large numbers of people, including prayer for healings and to be filled with the Spirit.
-The helpful MP there provided us with a free boat trip back to our base village in his outboard canoe.
+The helpful Member of Parliament there provided us with a free boat trip in his outboard canoe, back to our base village at Pangi and Panlimsi.

 One of their revival songs has this chorus:

 There’s gonna be a great awakening